entran02/ImageProcessing/README.md

 # ImageProcessing
-Joshua Cheng and Evan Tran CS3500 HW5
+Joshua Cheng and Evan Tran CS3500 HW6

 ## To Run:
-1. ImageProgessingProgram.java main method with no arguments.
+1. ImageProgessingProgram.jar with no arguments.
 Instructions are printed out.
-2. ImageProgessingProgram.java main method with argument `"path/to/script.txt"` and optional argument `"path/to/output.txt"` containing path to text file containing a list of commands separated by a newline, and optionally a path to a text file for the outputs to be stored in.
-If no output file is supplied, the default `"output.txt"` is used.
+2. ImageProgessingProgram.jar with argument `"-file path/to/script.txt"` containing path to text file containing a list of commands separated by a newline.
 See example script in `exampleScript.txt` included.
-Example: ```ImageProgessingProgram.java exampleScript.txt output.txt``` (Image outputs are in res/examples)
+Example: ```java -jar ImageProgessingProgram.jar -file exampleScript.txt``` (Image outputs are in res/examples)

 ---------------------------
 ## Model -- ImageProcessingModel.java